pointfreeco/vapor-routing/README.md

 ## Getting started

-To use this libary, one starts by constructing an enum that describes all the routes your website supports.
-For example, the book endpoint described above can be represented as:
+To use this library, one starts by constructing an enum that describes all the routes your website supports.
+For example, the book endpoint described above can be represented as a particular case:

 ```swift
 enum SiteRoute {